An overview of the future UK Private Investigators licence information

 Who will need a licence?

-The current arrangement, under which the system is not regulated, allows anyone to work as a private investigator, regardless of their skills, experience or criminal convictions.
-This presents a high risk of rogue investigators unlawfully infringing on the privacy of individuals.
+The current unregulated industry allows anyone to offer investigative services without any skills, little experience and no investigative qualifications.
+This presents a high risk of rogue investigators not only taking people’s money by fraudulent means but also unlawfully infringing on the privacy of individuals.

-Although Private Investigator licencing and the requirement for a business licence are still subject to Ministerial approval, the Government’s intention to regulate this industry is well underway and set to change the way Private Investigators operate making it a criminal offence to operate as a Private Investigator without a licence.
+Although Private Investigator licencing is still subject to Ministerial approval, the Government’s intention to regulate this industry is well underway and set to change the way Private Investigators operate making it a criminal offence to operate as a Private Investigator without a licence.

-To get the S.I.A Private Investigator licence you need to pass the, “Fit and Proper person” tests and need to have successfully completed a, “Test of Competency”, such as The Academy’s IQ Level 3 Award for Professional Investigators (QCF).
+To obtain the S.I.A Private Investigator licence when regulation of the industry commences you need to pass the, “Fit and Proper person” tests and need to have successfully completed a, “Test of Competency”, such as The Academy’s IQ Level 3 Award for Professional Investigators (QCF).

 What will I gain from the IQ Level 3 Award for Professional Investigators (QCF)?

-Whether you are just starting out or need to improve your skills, the Academy of Professional Investigators strongly recommend that you study the IQ Level 3 Certificate in Principles of Professional Private Investigation (RQF), the only IQ Level 3 that includes everything you need to know to work and set up you own agency and covers all 12 modules of Private Investigation.
+If you are just starting out in your new chosen career the Academy of Professional Investigation strongly recommend that you enrol on the IQ Level 3 Certificate in Principles of Professional Private Investigation (RQF),before undertaking the IQ Level 3 Award for Professional Investigators which is the only IQ Level 3 private investigation course that includes 12 modules of everything you need to know to obtain either employment as a Professional Private Investigator or to start and successfully run your own agency.

 IQ Level 3 Certificate in Principles of Professional Private Investigation (RQF)